-Knowing each other is one of the most important of all the relationship building skills available to committed couples.
-This relationship building skill is well understood by couples who have successfully built a passionate long-lasting marriage or a passionate long-lasting committed relationship.
+Knowing each other is one of the most important skills of all the relationship-building skills available to committed couples.
+This relationship-building skill is well understood by couples who have successfully built a passionate long-lasting marriage or a passionate long-lasting committed relationship.

 Keep reading this free advice if you want to know how to fix a broken marriage or committed relationship and restore the excitement and passion you once had.

 The ‘knowledge’ you know about your partner distinguishes this relationship from all other relationships.
 No one should know you as well as your partner.
 And if they do, it is a problem; it means you and your partner lack intimacy.
 And for some couples, this could be a warning sign of serious relationship trouble.